salmer/CppDeveloperRoadmap/tools/mapgen/README.md

 For reference, `roadmap/` holds the canonical `structure.dsl` (394 nodes + 34 hints + 25
 stage annotations), `chrome.tsv` (18 static blocks: title, legend, About/How-to/Feedback,
-repo link, date), `en/ru/zh.tsv`, and `words.tsv`.
+repo link, date), `en/ru/zh/es.tsv`, and `words.tsv`.

 ## What generates

-The whole map, all three languages, from the canonical source: skill tree, hints, stage frames (from `stage=`), and the top-left chrome — title banner, legend, About/How-to/Feedback, repo link, date.
+The whole map, all four languages, from the canonical source: skill tree, hints, stage frames (from `stage=`), and the top-left chrome — title banner, legend, About/How-to/Feedback, repo link, date.
 Chrome layout is captured once in `chrome.tsv` (language-neutral geometry + style); text is per-language in `<lang>.tsv`.
 RU is re-keyed